bastosdiegol/gdp-6019-project3/README.md

 There's console output with information about the application only when using Debug Configuration.

 The user inputs expected when using the application are:
+- Press Enable Game Loop on ImGui UI to enable the game logic for current project.
-- Press WASDQE to move the Camera Eye.
+- Press WASDQE to move the Glider.
 - Use the ImGui UI to make any changes to the currenty scene.
-- Press Enable Game Loop on ImGui UI to view animated scene.
+(Optional)